-Competition entries will be judged by a panel of three writers and historians.
-The shortlist in each category will be published on the Sydney Living Museums website on 30 September 2020 and now the winners are announced below.
+Competition entries were judged by a panel of three writers and historians.
+The shortlist in each category has been published here on 30 September 2020 and now the winners are announced below.

 Zoe Ghani has two first names and two birthdays, but only one set of these is legal.
 This is not because she is a spy, but a result of her refugee experience.

 Zoe has worked in technology for over a decade and loves to find commonalities between creative writing and creativity in tech.
 She works as Chief Technology Officer at THE ICONIC and sits on the board of Australia for UNHCR, the UN Refugee Agency.
 Zoe’s first manuscript, Pomegranate and Fig, was shortlisted for the 2018 Richell Prize for Emerging Authors, and won the 2018 WestWords Emerging Writers Award and the WestWords Fellowship Award.